-- From the left navigation, select Splits and then your desired feature flag.
+- From the left navigation, select Feature flags and then your desired feature flag.

-- In the Format field of the Attach configuration to your treatments area, select Key-Value Pairs as your format.
+- In the Format field of the Dynamic configuration area, select Key-value pairs as your format.
 You can then attach one or more configurations to each of your treatments.

-- Enter keys that you want your code to check for (e.g., color, font size, message copy, image path).
+- Click the Add new pair button and enter a key that you want your code to check for (e.g., color, font size, message copy, image path).

 - Enter values for each of your keys (e.g., green, size 16, Buy now!, /promo_images/svg/kermit.svg).

-- Click – or + to add or remove Key-Value Pairs for each treatment.
-You can attach as many key-value pairs as necessary for each of your treatments by clicking the plus/minus buttons for each treatment.
+- Click the Add new pair button to add another pair or click the minus sign to remove a pair for each treatment.
+You can attach as many key-value pairs as necessary for each of your treatments.

 Editing configurations with JSON